-33. Goal 1: To support and strengthen capacities of governments to prepare for, assess and respond to acute hunger arising from disasters As in other areas, governments must take the lead in predicting, mitigating, assessing and responding to disasters.
-WFP will share its expertise related to early warning systems, contingency planning approaches, vulnerability analysis and mapping, management of humanitarian stocks and national emergency stocks, and public storage and distribution systems to inform and strengthen governments' capacity to prepare for, assess and respond to acute hunger arising from disasters.
+30. Goal 1: To support and strengthen capacities of governments to predict, mitigate and respond to disasters

+As in other areas, governments must take the lead in predicting, mitigating and responding to disasters.
+WFP will share its expertise related to early warning systems, contingency planning approaches, vulnerability analysis and mapping, and public storage and distribution systems to inform and strengthen governments' capacity to prepare for and respond to disasters.

-34. Goal 2: To support and strengthen resiliency of communities to shocks through safety nets or asset creation, including adaptation to climate change
+31. Goal 2: To support and strengthen resiliency of communities to shocks through safety nets or asset creation

 Communities are on the front line of shocks; thus their resilience capacities make a significant difference to the immediate and longer-term impact of a shock on lives and livelihoods.
-WFP will develop nutrition, schoolfeeding and other safety-net programmes aimed at reinforcing the resilience of communities in food-insecure areas subject to frequent disasters.
-WFP will build on the strengths of its food-for-asset programmes 14 to help communities mitigate the potential impact of shocks, especially in areas vulnerable to recurring crises.
-WFP will pay particular attention to the recommendations of the Director-General of FAO that WFP expands its food-for-asset programmes in support of agricultural livelihoods, for instance small-scale irrigation projects.
+WFP will develop nutrition, school-feeding and other safety-net programmes aimed at reinforcing the resilience of communities in food-insecure areas subject to frequent disasters.
+WFP will build on the strengths of its food-for-asset programmes13 to help communities mitigate the potential impact of shocks, especially in areas vulnerable to recurring crises.